ansys/pyansys-dev-guide/doc/source/how-to/documenting.rst

 --------------------

 You can use the native ``sphinx.ext.autodoc`` extension to generate documentation from your Python code.
-When using this extension, you can include these directives in your :ref:`RST files`:
+When using this extension, you can include these directives in your RST files:

 * ``automodule``: For documenting modules
 * ``autoclass``: For documenting classes